jason-gilbert/racemon/README.md

 <img src="screenshot.jpg" width="75%" alt="Screenshot">

-The program should start fullscreen with the color image on the right and a BW image on the left with the real-time finish line and background finish line in the top left corner.
+The program should start fullscreen with the color image on the right and a grayscale image on the left with the real-time finish line and background finish line in the top left corner.
 The percentage of changed pixels from the background is shown below the real-time finish line.
 The white rectangle on the color image is the finish line area and should turn green when motion is detected.

 Once a something is detected crossing the finish line, the timer will start.
 Currently tracks 3 laps, total time, and marks fastest lap.